Pre-Built Parlays Exposed: The Hidden Math Behind "Featured Bets"

 Anatomy of a Trap Leg

-We call the problematic selections "trap legs."
-Here are the four most common types:
+We call these questionable picks "trap legs."
+Here are the four main types:

 Type 1: The Inflated Favorite